 Staff Therapist & Assessment Coordinator

-My clinical practice incorporates brief psychodynamic and interpersonal techniques with multicultural frameworks that help to empower clients, foster collaborative therapy relationships, and work towards specific therapeutic goals.
-My role is to create a safe and comfortable space where the client’s identities and voice is valued and respected, and where the client can feel comfortable to share their story.
-My clinical interests include adjustment concerns, anxiety and depression, trauma, interpersonal/relational stress, suicide prevention, and multicultural identity exploration.
+I view counseling as a collaborative process where your life experiences and difficulties can be explored and discussed within a warm, supportive, and trusting space.
+My clinical practice primarily incorporates brief psychodynamic and interpersonal techniques with multicultural frameworks that help to empower clients, foster collaborative therapy relationships, and work towards specific therapeutic goals.
+Within this space, your identities and voice are valued and respected and our focus will include promoting holistic well-being and resilience.
+My clinical interests include adjustment concerns, anxiety, depression, working with survivors of violence and gender-based trauma, interpersonal/relational stress, suicide prevention, and multicultural identity exploration.

-I work from a multicultural framework that includes a strong emphasis on cultural humility and which challenges me to continually reflect on the impact and power of my privilege.
-By utilizing a multicultural framework, I also pay close attention to the complexity of client’s identities and I recognize how those identities may be impacted by systemic barriers and oppressive forces.
-I strive to be a culture-centered psychologist, meaning that I view part of my role as a psychologist-in-training to be an agent for prosocial change, social justice, empowerment, and advocacy for and with diverse communities.
-I collaborate with clients to help their voices to be heard.
-I have experience and interest in working with international students, first generation college students, LGBTQIA+ identities, and rural mental health issues.
+I work from a multicultural framework that includes a strong emphasis on cultural humility and which challenges me to actively engage in ongoing self-reflection on the impact and power of my privileges and biases.
+By utilizing a multicultural framework, I also pay close attention to the intersectionality of client’s identities, and I recognize how those identities may be impacted by systemic barriers and oppressive forces on and off the University of Iowa campus.
+I strive to be a culture-centered psychologist, meaning that I view part of my role to be an agent for prosocial change, social justice, empowerment, and advocacy for and with diverse communities.
+I have experience and interest in working with first generation college students, LGBTQIA+ identities, international students, and with rural mental health concerns.

-I am a Graduate Student Member of the American Psychological Association, with Student Affiliate Memberships in Division 17 (Counseling Psychology) and Division 49 (Group Psychology and Group Psychotherapy).
+I am a member of the American Psychological Association (APA), with affiliate memberships in APA Division 17 (Counseling Psychology) and APA Division 49 (Group Psychology and Group Psychotherapy).